WenshuaiJiangCorn/sl-experiment-wj/README.md

 1.  `open`.
 Opens the water delivery valve.
 2.  `close`.
 Closes the water delivery valve.
 3.  `close_10`.
 Closes the water delivery valve after a 10-second delay.
 4.  `reference`.
 Triggers 200 valve pulses with each pulse calibrated to deliver 5 uL of water.
-This commands is used to check whether the valve calibration data matches the actual state of the valve at the beginning of each training or experiment day.
+This command is used to check whether the valve calibration data matches the actual state of the valve at the beginning of each training or experiment day.
 The reference runtime should overall dispense ~ 1 ml of water.
 5.  `calibrate_15`.
 Runs 200 valve pulses, keeping the valve open for 15-milliseconds for each pulse.
 This is used to